 Grey hair, blotchy and wrinkled skin, are natural parts of aging.

-While they’re both inevitable, there are ways to delay the process until you’re ready to accept your just rewards for living long enough to look your age.
+These symptoms are inevitable.
+Yet, there are ways to delay the process until you’re ready to accept your just rewards for living long enough to look your age.

 Grey hair, or in my case – so little hair I might as well shave my head – is easily ‘fixed’ with professional hair coloring.

 Professionally done so as to avoid the ‘orange & pink hair look’ we’ve all seen on some aging DIY’ers…

 Firstly, our skin has 3 layers and is our biggest organ.
 The effects of exposure to sun, wind and age, all take their toll.